leoarequipa/Urdu-ASR-SOTA/README.md

 # Urdu Automatic Speech Recognition State of the Art Solution

 ![cover](Images/cover.png)

-In this Automatic Speech Recognition project, I am finetuning Facebook's wav2vec2-xls-r-300m model and Mozilla-foundation common_voice_8_0 Urdu Dataset.
+In the Automatic Speech Recognition (ASR) project, I am finetuning Facebook's wav2vec2-xls-r-300m model on Mozilla-foundation common_voice_8_0 Urdu Dataset.

+> **Note:** The Urdu dataset is limited to 3 hours of data, and it is not enough to achieve better results.

 It took a while to understand what I was missing initially, as the WER was very high.
 In this project, I was focused on removing symbols and hyperparameter optimization.
 To achieve the state-of-the-art status, I have trained the model on 200 Epochs which took 4 hours to train on 4 A100 GPUs.
 Finally, I have boosted the wav2vec2 model using the ngrams language model.
 The final results improved drastically from 56 to 46 WER.

 ## Model Finetunning